 may be more likely to be successful quitters.
 At your next medical visit, do not forget to ask what you and your doctor together can do to help you kick the habit.

 - List all the reasons you want to quit smoking and look at your list often.

-- One week before you quit, keep a journal of when and where you smoke each cigarette.
-Record how you are feeling each time (eg, happy, anxious, relaxed, angry, sad, lonely).
+- 1 week before you quit, keep a journal of when and where you smoke each cigarette.
+Record how you are feeling each time (happy, anxious, relaxed, angry, sad, or lonely).
 This will help you be more aware of your smoking patterns.